roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Upon feeling of emptiness of a false love, I cast Prico away.
-Hinagiku considered to light a cigarette, however, glancing over the environs, she redrew a cigarette back into her pocket.
+Hinagiku considered to light a cigarette, however, glancing over the environs, she replaced a cigarette back into her pocket.
 Even if odds are thousand to one, she should be in a great troubles if the Woodland will  set on fire.